Tag: Gender segregation

 Barkatulla pushed the UUK line that it’s voluntary, with extra added “live and let live” and “religious Muslim women just want a space.”

 But that’s all nonsense.
 You can’t have separate space in a public auditorium or class room or lecture hall without keeping the “wrong” people out, so it can’t be voluntary.
-The minute some “wrong” person tries to sit in that space, some sort of action … Read the rest
+The minute some “wrong” person tries to sit in that space, some sort of action is required to keep that wrong person out.
+It might be just a very polite request, but that still makes the keeping out not voluntary.

 The Telegraph has the skinny on what the Equality and Human Rights Commission thinks of the gender segregation issue.